 In a sermon on "Spiritualism an Imposture," Rev. T. De Witt Talmage said: "Spiritualism takes advantage of those who are weak and morbid with trouble.
 We lose a friend.
 The house is dark, the world is dark, the future seems dark.
-If we had, in our rebellion and weakness, the power to marshal a host and recapture our loved one, we should marshal the host.
-Spiritualism comes in at that moment, when we are all worn out by watching,-all worn out, body, mind, and soul,-and says: 'Now I will open that door; you shall hear the voices.
-Take your places around the table; all be quiet now.' . . .
-O, I hate Spiritualism, because it takes advantage of people when they are weak, and worn out, and morbid under life's bereavements and sorrows! . .
-If Spiritualism had its way, it would turn the world into a pandemonium of carnality.
-It is an unclean and adulterous system."
+If we had, in our rebellion and weakness, the power to marshal a host and recapture our loved one from the next world, we should marshal the host.
+Spiritualism comes in at that moment, when we are all worn out by watching,-all worn out, body, mind, and soul,-and says: 'Now I will open that door; you shall hear the voices; take your places around the table; all be quiet now.' . . .
+I denounce Spiritualism because lit takes advantage of people when they are weak and worn out and morbid under life's bereavements and sorrows. . . .
+If Spiritualism had full sway, it would turn the world into a pandemonium of carnality.
+It is an unclean and an adulterous religion."